AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/r-html5-ecatalog-viewer-20-config-attrib/r-html5-ecatalog-viewer-20-config-attrib-infopanelpopup-infoserverurl.md

 >[!NOTE]
 >
->Be aware that when you configure Info Panel Popup, the HTML code and JavaScript code passed to the Info Panel runs on the client's computer.
+>When you configure Info Panel Popup, the HTML code, and JavaScript code passed to the Info Panel runs on the client's computer.
 Therefore, make sure that such HTML code and JavaScript code are secure.

 ## Properties {#section-71356e3c13244e62b0582980d9d05328}